CogalTek/Epitech42---ML/report.md

 Analysis of the Ridge model coefficients and Random Forest feature importances reveals that:

 ![correlation_matrix](./results/correlation_matrix.png)
+Figure 2 – Correlation Matrix of Input Features and Electricity Prices

 Lagged price variables: Prices from previous days, especially Price_lag_1 (previous day's price) and Price_MA7 (7-day moving average), are the most influential predictors.
 This confirms the strong temporal autocorrelation of electricity prices.